Examples

 Linux

-In each new shell, create the alias for cmo:
+If CAMEO is not installed and only built locally, then in each new shell, create an alias for cmo:

 Windows